-High-Level Controllers.
-A high-level controller represents a particular approach available to the robot for its interaction with the environment and the human operator.
+A High-level Controller represents a particular approach available to the robot for its interaction with the environment and the human operator.
 Having a set of possibilities enables the robotic system to adapt to a great variety of situations typical of an industrial environment.
 For this reason, the authors implemented six different high-level controllers, grouped in Table 1, within a modular structure that allows for additions to the robot's portfolio of high-level controllers to be easily made.

-The first controller developed for the project is called Stop and Go, and a representation of its functionality is depicted in Fig. 3.
+The first controller developed for the project is called Stop and Go and a representation of its functionality is depicted in Figure 3.
 The distance between the body of the robot and any obstacle sensed in the environment during the execution of a trajectory is constantly monitored.
 If the distance decreases to a certain predefined threshold, an immediate stop of the robot motion is commanded in order to avoid a possible collision.
-Similar, to safety-rated monitored stop (SMS) approaches found in the literature, the robotic system remains active after the stop so that, as soon as the obstacle moves far enough away from the robot, the motion can be restarted in order to complete the original trajectory.
+Similar, to Safety-rated Monitored Stop (SMS) approaches found in literature, the robotic system remains active after the stop so that, as soon as the obstacle moves far enough away from the robot, the motion can be restarted in order to complete the original trajectory.
 The threshold is set at code level and represents minimum distance between the moving robot and the environment/operator considered acceptable in terms of safety.